seanthegeek/toolbox/web-screenshot/README.md

     $ sudo apt-get install tor

-For all other Linux distros, follow option two of this guide from the Tor Project
+For all other Debian-based Linux distros, follow option two of this guide from the Tor Project

 https://www.torproject.org/docs/debian.html.en

-Or for CentOS:
+Or for CentOS/RHEL/Fedora:

 https://www.torproject.org/docs/rpms.html.en